Updated: April 29, 2021

 A lot of people delay their happiness until they are successful.

-They wait until they are able to achieve their goals before they allow themselves to feel good about life.
+They wait until they can achieve their goals before they allow themselves to feel good about life.

 They focus on success so much that they permit stress and anxiety to run their lives.